ZhengyiLu01/Fashionista/README.md

 ### Zhengyi Lu
 Contributions:
-Implement the front-end view, including main activity and body modeling activity.
+For code part, implement the front-end view, including main activity and body modeling activity.
+Generate an initial structure for the Shopping activity.
 Design UI for home page and generate model part.
+Design the whole structure of the app, including the page transition flow.
 Help with the cart and link part.
+Improve the cart UI to make it consistant with the whole app.
+Help debug with the data transmission between cart and the receipt.
+For paperwork, design the texts and slides for all presentations.
+Write the UI/UX part in the final document.

+##Challenges: